Olical/snowball/README.md

  * [ ] Sending audio after a keyword off to Google for recognition (can use Discord's native 48kHz BigEndian)
  * [ ] Actual bot functionality using the comprehension and synthesis of speech developed earlier

-## Configuration
+## Prerequisites

-Before you can boot Snowball you'll need to create the following files:
+ * Create `resources/config.edn`, there's an example file in the same directory.

- * `resources/config.edn` - there's an example file in the same directory.
+ * Create `keys/google.json`, you can create a key file for your service account in your GCP dashboard.
- * `keys/google.json` - you can create a key file for your service account in your GCP dashboard.
+ * Ensure [pocketsphinx][] is installed, I installed it through the Arch User Repository locally.

 ## Notes for development